rknightuk/rknight.me/src/posts/blog/2026/2026-04-09-mildliner-fine-review.md

     - Analogue
 ---

+> [!NOTE] Update 2026-05-13
+> I incorrectly identified the darker gray as "Dark Gray" but Zebra made a brand new colour for these called "Deep Gray" presumably to send me into a spiral of trying to work out where the 42nd colour was.

 I'm not saying I'm obsessed with Mildliners but this review of the new fine versions will be my fourth post about them so make of that what you will.

 ![A notepad showing a sample of 10 different mildliner highlighters.
 All the pens are resting on the pad at the bottom.](https://cdn.rknight.me/site/2026/mildliner-fine-samples.jpg)